 It shall be capable of maintaining the gas temperature at the inlet to the PNC below a maximum allowed inlet temperature specified by the PNC manufacturer;

-It may include an initial heated dilution stage which outputs the sample at a wall temperature between 150 °C and 350 °C. Alternatively, the use of cold dilution is allowed provided that all requirements set out in this paragraph are met.
-The wall temperature set point shall not exceed the wall temperature of the evaporation tube.
+It may include an initial heated dilution stage which outputs the sample at a wall temperature between 150 °C and 350 °C. The wall temperature set point shall not exceed the wall temperature of the evaporation tube.
 The diluter shall be supplied with air filtered through a HEPA filter of at least class H13 (EN 1822:2008), or equivalent performance;

 It shall include a catalytically active evaporation tube which is controlled to a wall temperature greater than or equal to that of the PND1.
 The wall temperature of the evaporation tube shall remain at a fixed nominal operating temperature of 350 °C;